9 Reasons You Need A Plantation Vacation At Montpelier In Nevis

 Here wild donkeys and goats roam across the bitumen and fisherman haul their catch straight out of the ocean and onto the beach.
-The vibrant colours of the island’s capital Charlestown dance to the rhythm of an ever present Soca beat, and rum punch prowess is always on display at the ramshackle beach bars that hug the coast. vacation at montpelier in nevis
+The vibrant colours of the island’s capital Charlestown dance to the rhythm of an ever present Soca beat, and rum punch prowess is always on display at the ramshackle beach bars that hug the coast. va

 Choose Nevis over St. Kitts as your destination and you’ll be inducted into a group of travellers privy to one of the Caribbean’s best kept secrets.
 Choose to stay at the Historic Montpelier Plantation & Beach, and you’ve hit the island jackpot.